How it works

 6. Step 6

-Claims are reviewed and verified by human editors on our team at a later stage.
+When you mark a claim as publicly accessible, it becomes eligible for review by a human editor on our team.
 An editor independently checks the automated analysis — reviewing the sources, reasoning, and conclusion — and confirms whether the report meets our quality and accuracy standards.
 Claims that have passed this review are clearly marked as human-verified on their claim page, giving you an extra layer of confidence in the result.